 |Home | Training | Services | Testimonials | Contact | About Us|

-Many companies feel that it is better to dwell on the positive and report accuracy rather than error.
-Forecast accuracy measures are calculated by deducting the % error from 100% (although this does create a mathematical issue when the error is greater than 100%).
+So should we report forecast error or forecast accuracy?
+Some companies feel it is better to dwell on a positive note and report accuracy rather than error.
+Forecast accuracy is calculated by deducting a measure of absolute percentage error from 100% (although this does create a mathematical issue when the forecast error is greater than 100%).

 Forecast accuracy health check